 - Display custom greetings, timed offers, etc …

-For example, your visitors can easily:
+For example, your web visitors can easily:

-- Bookmark your content on social networks.
+- Bookmark your posts on various social sites.

 - Contact you via contact forms

-- Open support tickets
+- Open a support ticket

 - And so much more …